FACTBOX-Shipping firms react to Houthi attacks in the Red Sea | Business

 Iranian-backed Houthi militants in Yemen have stepped up attacks on vessels in the Red Sea to show their support for Palestinian Islamist group Hamas fighting Israel in Gaza.

-The company had previously rerouted several vessels via the Cape of Good Hope.
-EURONAV

-The Belgian oil tanker firm said on Dec.
+EURONAV The Belgian oil tanker firm said on Dec.
 18 it would avoid the Red Sea area until further notice.
-EVERGREEN

-The Norway-based oil tanker group said on Dec.
+FRONTLINE The Norway-based oil tanker group said on Dec.
 18 that its vessels would avoid passages through the Red Sea and the Gulf of Aden.
-GRAM CAR CARRIERS

-The Norwegian shipping company, which specialises in pure car truck carriers, said on Dec.
+GRAM CAR CARRIERS The Norwegian shipping company, which specialises in pure car truck carriers, said on Dec.
 21 its vessels were restricted from passing through the Red Sea.

-HAPAG-LLOYD
+HAPAG-LLOYD The German container shipping line told Reuters on Dec.
+29 it has decided to continue to divert its vessels around the Suez Canal for security reasons.
+It added that a next assessment would be made on Jan.
+2.

-HMM The South Korean container shipper said on Dec.
-19 it had from Dec.
-15 ordered its ships from Europe that would normally use the Suez Canal to reroute via the Cape of Good Hope for an indefinite period of time.
+The South Korean container shipper said on Dec.
+19 it had ordered its ships from Europe that would normally use the Suez Canal to reroute via the Cape of Good Hope for an indefinite period of time from Dec.
+15. HOEGH AUTOLINERS

-HOEGH AUTOLINERS The Norwegian shipping company said on Dec.
+The Norwegian shipping company said on Dec.
 20 it would stop Red Sea transit after the Norwegian Maritime Authority raised its alert for the southern part of the sea to the highest level.
+KLAVENESS COMBINATION CARRIERS

+The Norway-based fleet operator said on Dec.
+28 it was unlikely to sail any of its vessels in the Red Sea, unless the situation improves.
+MAERSK

-MAERSK The Danish shipping group said on Dec.
-24 it is preparing to resume shipping operations in the Red Sea and the Gulf of Aden.
+The Danish shipping group said on Dec.
+31 it was pausing se all sailing through the Red Sea for 48 hours, after Houthi militants attacked the container vessel Maersk Hangzhou with missiles and small boats.

-"With the OPG (Operation Prosperity Guardian) initiative in operation, we are preparing to allow for vessels to resume transit through the Red Sea both eastbound and westbound," it said in a statement.
 On Dec.
-19, Maersk said it would reroute its vessels around the Cape of Good Hope, imposing extra charges on container transport on affected routes.
+27 it had scheduled several dozen container vessels to travel via the Suez Canal and the Red Sea in the coming days and weeks.

 MSC Mediterranean Shipping Company (MSC) said on Dec.
 16 its ships would not transit through the Suez Canal, with some already rerouted via the Cape of Good Hope, a day after two ballistic missiles were fired at its vessel.